alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 /**

->“Today I escaped from anxiety.
-Or no, I discarded it, because it was within me, in my own perceptions—-not outside.” <br> -Marcus Aurelius
+> Today I escaped from anxiety.
+Or no, I discarded it, because it was within me, in my own perceptions---not outside. <cite> Marcus Aurelius </cite>

 **\